-In early 304 BC, Ptolemy Soter was crowned Ptolemy I, pharaoh of Egypt, thus becoming the first person to receive that honor since Alexander the Great during his brief visit of 27 years earlier.
-This latest crowning marked the culmination of a long process of calculation and triangulation on the part of that legendary conqueror’s savvy former Bodyguard.
+In early 304 BC, Alexander the Great’s former Bodyguard Ptolemy was crowned pharaoh of Egypt, thus becoming the first person to receive that honor since Alexander himself 27 years earlier.
+This latest crowning marked the culmination of a long process of calculation and triangulation on the part of Ptolemy.

 Both before and after the coronation, the reign of Ptolemy in Egypt was a study in carefully negotiated contradiction.
 On the one hand, he was an unrepentant and thoroughgoing Greek chauvinist, in that way that perhaps only a man from Macedonia rather than Greece proper could be.
 He took as a given the superiority of Greek philosophy, art, and literature over those of all other lands.
 In Egypt, he and his court lived in a bubble, isolated from the people they ruled.
 He never even made any effort to learn the Egyptian language — for when a man could speak and read Greek, what need had he of any other, less perfect form of communication?

-It’s tempting to ascribe Ptolemy’s tolerance and willingness to “go native” where it suited his agenda to the example of Alexander the Great, who had used exactly the same approach, albeit on an accelerated time scale, in getting himself crowned pharaoh in 331 BC.
-But it must also be remembered that Ptolemy visited Egypt alongside Alexander on that occasion, and was known even at that time as an older voice of reason whispering into the ear of the sometimes impetuous young king.
-It’s therefore perfectly reasonable to ask who was really influencing whom on that occasion.
+It’s tempting to ascribe Ptolemy’s willingness to “go native” where it suited his agenda to the example of Alexander the Great, who had used exactly the same approach, albeit on an accelerated time scale, in getting himself crowned pharaoh in 331 BC.
+But it must also be remembered that Ptolemy presumably visited Egypt alongside Alexander on that occasion; although he isn’t mentioned in any of the ancient chronicles of this first, brief Macedonian sojourn in the land of the pharaohs, we do have reason to believe that he traveled with Alexander’s army constantly from the time it left Macedonia until the monarch’s death in Babylon.
+And Ptolemy was known throughout those journeys as an older voice of wisdom and restraint whispering into the ear of the sometimes impetuous young king.
+It’s therefore perfectly reasonable to ask who was really influencing whom during Alexander’s time in Egypt.

 Regardless, there can be no doubt that Ptolemy pulled off the triangulation magnificently when it became his own turn to rule Egypt.
 To be sure, Ptolemaic Egypt was no beacon of egalitarianism or social justice by modern lights, but it is by no means the only land in the course of history to have had one language and set of standards for its rulers and other elites, another for its everyday people.
-While foreigners did tend to dominate among the aforementioned elite, it was not impossible for native Egyptians who learned Greek to penetrate their ranks.
-Like most multicultural societies, Ptolemaic Egypt had its share of internal tensions, but it would manage to hold together for almost three centuries in the face of the ethnic and cultural prejudices that threatened constantly to rip it apart.
+Like most multicultural societies, not to mention rigidly hierarchical ones, Ptolemaic Egypt had its share of internal tensions, but it would manage to hold together for almost three centuries in the face of the ethnic and cultural prejudices that threatened constantly to rip it apart.

 Even as he was working to bring his vision of a Grecian Egypt to fruition internally, Ptolemy also had cause to worry about external events.
 The death of Perdiccas brought more rather than less chaos to the regions which Alexander the Great had so briefly ruled.
 Having lost their protector, the manifestly inadequate co-kings Philip III and Alexander IV didn’t stand a chance against the remaining Bodyguards.
 Philip III was executed in 317 BC; Alexander IV almost made it to adulthood against all the odds, but was killed along with his mother Roxana in 309 BC.

 Ptolemy was not directly responsible for either death; judicious as ever, he largely stayed clear of the free-for-all that was going on elsewhere.
-Unlike the man whose body he had stolen, he had no ambition to conquer the world; he was content simply to rule Egypt, one of its richest lands.
+Unlike the man whose body he had stolen, he had no ambition to rule the world; he was content simply to rule Egypt, one of its richest lands.
 He did push into territory west and east of the boundaries of Egypt, but only far enough to create a buffer against his most aggressive rivals and to secure the trade routes on which the Egyptian economy depended.
-Still, one of his conquests in this vein will have major implications for our story in due course: he took for his own the land of Judea and its capital city of Jerusalem, the epicenter of an obscure and contrary religion known as Judaism.
+Still, one of his strategic moves in this vein will have major implications for our story in due course: he took for his own the land of Judea in the region known as Palestine, along with its capital city of Jerusalem, the epicenter of an obscure and contrary religion known as Judaism.

 Until philosophers are kings, or the kings and princes of this world have the spirit and power of philosophy, and political greatness and wisdom meet in one, and those commoner natures who pursue either to the exclusion of the other are compelled to stand aside, cities will never have rest from their evils — no, nor the human race, as I believe — and then only will this our [ideal] state have a possibility of life and behold the light of day.